BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/DevOps Guidelines.md

 </service>
 ```

 Note that the Java.exe does not specify a path.
-Instead it will use the first java.exe found in the process's `$env:Path`
+Instead it will use the first java.exe found in the process's `$env:Path`.
+This is based on the machine profile and the user rpofile for `JenkinsAgentSrvAcct`
 The configuration specifies that the agent jar file is found exactly at
-The jnlpURL argument is  using http (willswitch to https when Jenkins Controller is configured with a SSL certificate)
+The jnlpURL argument is  using http (TBD switch to https when Jenkins Controller is configured with a SSL certificate)
 The 'secret' comes from the node configuration page
-The WorkDir should depend on the current nodes global settings
+The WorkDir should depend on the current node's global settings

 Start an administrator Powershell terminal session
 Change to the directory `C:\JenkinsAgentNode` and run the command `.\Jenkins-client-2.9.0-net461.exe Install` (use `.\Jenkins-client-2.9.0-net461.exe Uninstall` first, if a service already exists and you are chaning its configuration)

-## Starting an Agent
+## Starting an Agent from the command line

 [Launching inbound agents](https://github.com/jenkinsci/remoting/blob/master/docs/inbound-agent.md)